rapidsai/devcontainers/USAGE_IN_PROJECT.md

 Devcontainers can be used on Linux, Mac and Windows.
 They use Docker, so the system requirements and limitations associated with Docker apply here also.
-On Mac and Windows, where a Linux VM must run to support Docker, memory limitations of that Linux VM may present problems.
+On Mac and Windows, where a Linux VM must run to support Docker, memory limitations of that VM may present problems.
 Otherwise, devcontainers do not add system requirements beyond the needs of the individual projects being built.
 Devcontainers also don't emulate hardware.
 If a project needs an NVIDIA GPU to run, then the devcontainer needs to run on a machine with an NVIDIA GPU.